mcore1976/sim808gpstracker/README.md

 Even when using "Arduino Pro Mini" you will have to connect USBASP programmer from KANDA socket (look here : https://www.atnel.pl/download/blog/ISP_KANDA.jpg )  to appropriate pins of this board  : SCK (pin 13), MISO (pin 12), MOSI (pin 11), RESET (pin RST), pin VCC, pin GND - like here when changing/uploading bootloader https://www.arduino.cc/en/Hacking/MiniBootloader
 Description of this board is here : https://www.theengineeringprojects.com/2018/06/introduction-to-arduino-pro-mini.html

 This GPS tracker solution is not based on ARDUINO FRAMEWORK (it does not use ARDUINO bootloader and we are getting rid of it here), it uses pure C code instead so USBASP programmer is still needed.
+It takes less memory so it can be uploaded even to smaller/older/smaller chips like ATMEGA168  ( you can find cheaper Arduino Pro Mini board with ATMEGA168 for ~1,5USD)

 OTHER INFO :

 The solution has low power consumption because it is utilizing SLEEP MODE on SIM808 module (only on BK-808 board) and switches on GPS only when needed.
 I have found that on the board BK-SIM808 it is better to get rid of PWR LED (cut off)  because it is taking few mA of current thus unnecessary increasing power consumption - keep that in mind.
 Generally speaking SIM808 board is not so  power efficient as SIM800L because contains GPS/GNSS block.

 The ATMEGA328P must be active all the time because my BK-SIM808 board does not have SIM808 RING/RI pin exposed (which can be used to wake up ATMEGA via hardware interrupt).
 In this design DTR pin of SIM808 module is used to sleepmode manipulation (when  coming out of sleepmode the DTR pin must be held LOW for at least 50msec).